Matex600/Battle-of-Grunwald/README.md

  with that px size in the future.

 I had an issue testing my responsiveness on contact page with iphone 5/SE (320px) where the content inside the form would not align how I would like, I created a media query to change the width to auto and this change made it look more in line.

-My site does not align properly on Internet explorer 11 as it has had support dropped on November 30th 2020 and will be fully discontinued on July

 # Site Deployment